phac-nml/viralassembly/README.md

 # viralassembly
 A generic viral assembly and QC pipeline which utilises a re-implementation of the [artic pipeline](https://github.com/artic-network/fieldbioinformatics/tree/master/artic) to separate out the individual steps allowing greater control on tool versions along with how data is run through the processes.
 This pipeline can be used as a starting point for analyses on viruses without dedicated workflows already available.

-This pipeline is currently intended to be run on either Nanopore Amplicon Sequencing data or Basic Nanopore NGS Sequencing data that can utilize a reference genome for mapping.
+This pipeline is intended to be run on either Nanopore Amplicon Sequencing data or Basic Nanopore NGS Sequencing data that can utilize a reference genome for mapping variant calling, and other downstream analyses.
 It generates variant calls, consensus sequences, and quality control information based on the reference.
-To do this, there are three different variant callers that can be utilized which includes: `clair3`, `medaka`, and `nanopolish` (For R9.4.1 flowcells and below only),
+To do this, there are three different variant callers that can be utilized which includes: `clair3`, `medaka`, and `nanopolish` (For R9.4.1 flowcells and below only).

 Some of the goals of this pipeline are:
 1. Rework the artic nanopore pipeline steps as nextflow modules to deal with specific bugs and version incompatibilities